AndreyKonovalenko/examinator/README.md

 ## Important

 For password generation use some free online bcrypt Password Generator with 10 Rounds.
-If you pass password without encryption, it won't work.
+If you pass a password without encryption, it won't work.

 ```
 npm run prod